 Natural language processing plays an important role here.
 It enables software to interpret regulatory text, transforming complex code specifications into machine-readable logic.
 Essentially, the technology examines digital design files and systematically weighs them against applicable code sections to identify noncompliance issues.

-This proactive approach is helpful in reducing costly reworks.
+This proactive approach helps reduce costly rework.
 It is well known that such reworks occur when compliance issues arise during construction.
 Studies signify that automated systems can reach up to 95.2% accuracy and almost 100% recall in noncompliance detection.

 Advantages of Code Compliance Automation